repseqio/protocols/Human TCR alpha and beta RNA-based RACE protocol.md

 9. [Oligonucleotides table.](https://github.com/repseqio/protocols/blob/master/Human%20TCR%20alpha%20and%20beta%20RNA-based%20RACE%20protocol.md#table-1-oligonucleotides)

-####Preparing starting material – cells.
+####Preparing starting material – cell purification.
 Timing ~2.5 hours.
-1| Perform isolation of mononuclear cells from whole blood using [Ficoll Paque density gradient centrifugation](https://github.com/repseqio/protocols/blob/master/MNCs%20extraction%20using%20SepMate%E2%84%A2%20(Stemcell)%20tubes.md#extraction-of-mononuclear-cells-mncs-from-periferal-blood) or lymphocyte extraction from tissue specimen.
+**1|** Perform isolation of mononuclear cells from whole blood using [Ficoll Paque density gradient centrifugation](https://github.com/repseqio/protocols/blob/master/MNCs%20extraction%20using%20SepMate%E2%84%A2%20(Stemcell)%20tubes.md#extraction-of-mononuclear-cells-mncs-from-periferal-blood) or lymphocyte extraction from tissue specimen.

-2| Purify T cells subset of interest using magnetic separation or fluorescence-activated cell sorting.
+**2|** Purify T cells subset of interest using magnetic separation or fluorescence-activated cell sorting.

+**CRITICAL STEP:** TCR cDNA libraries can be generated starting from RNA isolated from total leukocytes, PBMCs or any tissue containing T cells.

 **CRITICAL STEP:** Control for the counts of purified T cells of interest is desirable in order to manage the amount of input cells and RNA material.